For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 Summary

+Those of you who are exposed to extreme air pollution will want to give this unit serious consideration.
 It protects your cabin from a wide range of pollutants, including ultrafine particles.
 Plus, it lasts for up to three thousand miles longer than most other products on the market.

 Bosch Premium Cabin Air Filter

 The triple-security layer gives you additional insurance against pollutants.
-If anything does manage to get past the first two layers, it will get drawn to and stuck to the last.
+If anything gets past the first two layers, it will get drawn to and stuck to the last.
+It’s durable too, and will keep doing its job well as it ages, working consistently to give you fresh and clean air inside your car – from installation to removal.

-You shouldn’t notice an abrupt decline in the filtration ability after a few months.
 These units are made to last for one year, barring exposure to extreme circumstances such as near-daily dust storms.

 Manufacturer’s Specifications and Feature List